University of International Business and Economics: Campus

-Buildings

 The campus has been nicknamed "Hui Garden" (惠园).
 Seven buildings are either dormitories or classroom buildings.
 There is a major academic building at the northwest of the site, which used to belong to the China Institute of Finance, named Boxue (博学楼).
 Another modern teaching building is located in the southeastern corner, named Ningyuan (宁远楼).
 There is also an imposing structure in the middle of the campus, named Chengxin (诚信楼).
 A new library building was opened in October 2008.

 Apart from the sports areas, there is a Chinese garden (south side), a bird cage, and a pond dubbed the "Back Sea" (see Houhai) by students.

-Israel campus

-In August 2021 UIBE opened a new campus in Petah Tikvah in Israel, in a ceremony that was attended by UIBE's Party Chief Jiang Qingzhe, UIBE's President Xia Wenbin, Israeli Ambassador to China Matan Vilnai and Petah Tikva's Mayor Rami Greenberg.

-It has permanently closed as the ongoing conflict in Gaza.